Algorithm that decodes the "neural code" of genius

 The thinking pattern map revealed by the Quantum G test can be used in effective ways—from selecting suitable learning formats to building a path in science, arts, or other inspiring areas, maximizing personal potential.
 This information is important not only for the child but also for parents and teachers to design an optimal strategy for unlocking genius potential based on the individual profile.

-The thinking patterns map is a tool for unlocking innate genius potential and working with it in the most effective way.
+The thinking patterns map is a tool for unlocking genius potential and working with it in the most effective way.